Know Before You Go...

 Hours of Operation

-- Schoharie Crossing's Museum and Visitor Center at 129 Schoharie Street, Fort Hunter, NY is closed for the season; however, group visits can still be arranged by calling 518-829-7516 or emailing: SchoharieCrossing@parks.ny.gov.
-Guided tours are available by advance reservation only and are $3 per adult, $2 per senior or student, 12 and under are free with paying adult or senior.
+- Schoharie Crossing's Museum and Visitor Center at 129 Schoharie Street, Fort Hunter, NY is open from May 1st to October 31st.
+Group visits can be arranged by calling 518-829-7516 or emailing: SchoharieCrossing@parks.ny.gov.
+Guided tours are available by advance reservation only and are $5 per adult, $3 per senior or student, 12 and under are free with paying adult or senior.

-- The Schoharie Creek Aqueduct Boat Launch and the Yankee Hill dock are also closed for the season.
+- The Schoharie Creek Aqueduct Boat Launch and the Yankee Hill dock are open from May 17th to mid-October.

 - The Schoharie Creek Aqueduct Picnic Area and Yankee Hill Lock picnic area as well as all our grounds are open from sunrise to sunset daily.
 Permits are required for gatherings of more than 20 persons.